Everybody Makes Mistakes (Starflyer 59 album)

 Everybody Makes Mistakes is the fifth studio album by alternative rock band Starflyer 59.
-It was released on November 16, 1999.
+It was released on November 16, 1999 by Tooth & Nail Records.
 For this album, the band continued to develop its sound in the same direction that they had taken for their previous release, The Fashion Focus.
 The song "Play the C Chord" would become the most common song to appear on their live releases.

+The CD artwork (both cover and tray) was released in two versions, which can be reversed into each other.
+The primary variant is white and black on yellow, and the alternate variant is yellow and black on white.